NCAR/DART/models/lorenz_96_tracer_advection/readme.rst

   temperature, at *J* equally spaced sites extending around a latitude circle.
   Nothing will simulate the atmosphere's latitudinal or vertical extent.

+In this model we are using the Semi-Lagrangian Scheme to model how tracer particles get distributed upstream across the grids by the Lorenz 96 winds

 |Plot of 1D Semi-Lagrangian Method|

+The figure above describes

 For Lorenz 96, DART advances the model, gets the model state and metadata describing this state, finds state variables that are close to a given